 Are you in the pursuit of publications, grant funding opportunities, or professional growth?
 Instructional designers can help you conceptualize your teaching as research, whether you want to generate publications and presentations or determine the effects of different approaches you adopt.

-Each of the instructional designers at Education Resources holds a doctorate in Instructional Design and Technology.
-We bring over 20 years' combined experience in instructional design, research scholarship and higher education to the SMHS.
+The instructional designers in Teaching, Learning, and Scholarship (TLAS) each hold graduate degree(s) in Instructional Design and Technology.
+We bring over 30 years' combined experience in instructional design, research scholarship and higher education to the SMHS.
 Reach out to us today.